Love this print... I think I might have to ask Santa for this!

 So this is where I ask you guys, what would be a cool jarred Christmas gift?
 I was thinking something like even a small spa kit?

-Summer is here!
-With the sun shining, birds chirping, warm long breezy nights, picnics in the park, ice cold lemonade on a hot summer beach day and lazy days spent reading under the shade of a favourite old tree.
+With the sun shining, birds chirping, warm long breezy nights, picnics in the park, ice cold lemonade on a hot summer beach day and lazy days spent reading under the shade of a favourite old tree, time to enjoy this last month of summer.